ace2884/3-2-needs/mlds.md

 2. **Content-Based Filtering:**
    - Recommends items similar to those that the user has shown interest in, based on item features.
+   - These systems make recommendations using a user’s item and profile features.
+They hypothesize that if a user was interested in an item in the past, they will once again be interested in it in the future.
+Similar items are usually grouped based on their features.
+User profiles are constructed using historical interactions or by explicitly asking users about their interests.
+There are other systems, not considered purely content-based, which utilize user personal and social data.

+- One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).

+- Another common problem is that new users lack a defined profile unless they are explicitly asked for information.
+Nevertheless, it is relatively simple to add new items to the system.
+We just need to ensure that we assign them a group according to their features.

    - Example: A music recommendation system suggesting songs with similar genres or artists to those the user has listened to.

 3. **Hybrid Recommender Systems:**